ayubamini/StringCompression/README.md

 # StringCompression
-A simple program in .NET 5.0 that compresses an alphabetical string by collapsing consecutive characters.
+A simple program in .NET 5.0 and unit testing that compresses an alphabetical string by collapsing consecutive characters.
 The rules of the compression algorithm are defined by the test cases below.

 # Test cases: